 You need your teeth, mouth, and tongue to form words when you speak.
 If your dentures are not fitting properly you could have issues when talking.
 Dentures that slip and slide because they are not staying in place can be damaged if they fall out of your mouth and hit a hard surface.

 Your gums and mouth change shape over time and maybe your false teeth just require relining to correct the fit.
-Your dentist will be able to advise you on this matter.
+Your dentist will be able to advise you on this matter and whether you will need new dentures.

 5. More Teeth Are Missing